haberdashPI/vscode-modal-keys/README.md

 The standard search functionality in VS Code is quite clunky as it opens a dialog which takes you out of the editor.
-To achieve more fluid searching experience ModalEdit provides incremental search commands that mimic Vim's corresponding operations.
+To achieve more fluid searching experience ModalKeys provides incremental search commands that mimic Vim's corresponding operations.

 > There are lot of new parameters in the `search` command that were added in